exponentlabshq/leetcode-prep/README.md

 **Struggling with LeetCode?
 You're not alone.** Most developers waste countless hours randomly solving problems without a systematic approach, leading to burnout, inconsistent results, and the frustrating feeling of "I solved this before, but I can't remember how."
 This repository solves that problem by providing a **laser-focused, energy-conserving strategy** that transforms LeetCode preparation from chaotic trial-and-error into a predictable, structured learning system.

-**The core innovation is our "Keyword → Algorithm" mapping system** that eliminates the guesswork from problem-solving.
+**The core innovation is the "Keyword → Algorithm" mapping system** inspired by algo.monster that eliminates the guesswork from problem-solving.
 Instead of staring blankly at problems wondering where to start, you'll learn to instantly recognize patterns through highlighted keywords, map them to proven algorithms, and apply battle-tested templates.
 This approach reduces mental fatigue by 70% because your brain follows a clear decision tree rather than exhausting itself with endless possibilities.
 Whether you're preparing for FAANG interviews, leveling up your coding skills, or building confidence in technical discussions, this system gives you the **reliable, repeatable process** that top engineers use to solve problems efficiently.

 **Built for resilience and long-term success**, this repository includes comprehensive decision trees, visual pattern recognition aids, implementation templates, and problem-specific cheatsheets that grow with your skill level.
 The structured approach means you can practice for 30 minutes or 3 hours and always make meaningful progress.
 No more energy-draining sessions of "I don't know where to start" or "I solved this but can't explain it."
 This system teaches you to **think like a senior engineer** - systematically, efficiently, and with confidence that comes from having a proven framework for any problem you encounter.